QoS Improvement in Multi User Cellular-Symbiotic Radio Network Assisted by Active-STAR-RIS: SYSTEM MODEL AND PROBLEM FORMULATION

 The STAR-RISs are advanced devices that enable independent control of the transmitted and reflected signals.
 Specifically, the signal incident upon the $m$th element of the ASRIS is denoted by $s_m$, where $m \in \mathcal{M} \buildrel \Delta \over = \{ 1,2,...,M\}$.
 The $m$th element can adjust the amplitude and phase of the incident signal during transmission and reflection, resulting in transmitted and reflected signals given by $\left(\sqrt{\beta_m^t}e^{j\theta_m^t}\right)s_m$ and $\left(\sqrt{\beta_m^r}e^{j\theta_m^r}\right)s_m$, respectively.
 Here, $\beta_m^t$ and $\theta_m^t$ represent the amplitude and phase shift adjustments made by the $m$th element during transmission, while $\beta_m^r$ and $\theta_m^r$ represent the corresponding adjustments during reflection.
-The signals transmitted and reflected by each element of the SRIS can be accurately modeled with this approach \cite{zuo2022joint}.
+The signals transmitted and reflected by each element of the ASRIS can be accurately modeled with this approach \cite{zuo2022joint}:

-In the passive structure for the SRIS, the energy conservation law requires that the energy of the incident signal equals the sum of the energies of the transmitted and reflected signals, i.e., $|s_m|^2 = |t_m|^2 + |r_m|^2$ for all $m\in \mathcal{M}$.
-This means that the amplitude of the transmission and reflection coefficients, are coupled, and hence must satisfy $\beta_{m}^{t} + \beta_{m}^{r} = 1$.
-In this paper, in the proposed ASRIS each element operates in simultaneous transmission and reflection mode (T\&R mode), which is more general than either full transmission mode (T mode) or full reflection mode (R mode) \cite{liu2021star, mu2021simultaneously}.
-As a result, we adopt the operating protocol for the ASRIS known as energy splitting (ES), where all elements of the ASRIS are assumed to operate in T\&R mode.
-The ES mode provides more degrees of freedom for optimizing the network, but it also increases the communication overhead between the BS and ASRIS \cite{mu2021simultaneously}.
-In order to reduce complexity and provide greater clarity, we propose a simplified equal energy splitting protocol in our initial attempt \cite{10013760}.
-This protocol involves setting \(\beta _m^t = \beta _m^r = \frac{{{p_{ASRIS}}}}{2}\) in both transmission and reflection modes, where ${p_{ASRIS}}$ is the constant power in the transmission and reflection modes.
+In the ASRIS structure each element can operates in simultaneous transmission and reflection mode, which is more general than either full transmission mode or full reflection mode \cite{liu2021star, mu2021simultaneously}.
+As a result, we adopt the operating protocol for the ASRIS known as energy splitting, where all elements of the ASRIS are assumed to operate in transmission and reflection mode.
+The energy splitting mode provides more degrees of freedom for optimizing the network, but it also increases the communication overhead between the BS and ASRIS \cite{mu2021simultaneously}.
+In order to reduce complexity and provide greater clarity, we propose a simplified equal energy-splitting protocol, similar to that in \cite{10013760}.
+This protocol involves setting \(\beta _m^t = \beta _m^r = \frac{{{p_{\text{ASRIS}}}}}{2}\) in both transmission and reflection modes, where ${p_{\text{ASRIS}}}$ is the power ASRIS amplifier, intended for the elements, remains constant over time.

 For ease of expression, we define the transmission (when $l=t$) or reflection (when $l=r$) beamforming vector as $\mathbf{R}_l = [\sqrt{\beta_1^l}e^{j\theta_1^l}, \sqrt{\beta_2^l}e^{j\theta_2^l}, \ldots, \sqrt{\beta_M^l}e^{j\theta_M^l}]^H\in \mathbb{C}^{M\times 1}$, and let $\boldsymbol{\Theta}_l = \mathrm{diag}(\mathbf{R}_l^H)\in \mathbb{C}^{M\times M}$ be the corresponding diagonal beamforming matrix of ASRIS.